apple/foundationdb/html/_sources/backups.rst.txt

     user@host$ fdbdr [-h] <SUBCOMMAND> [<SUBCOMMAND_OPTIONS>] -d <CLUSTER_FILE> -s <CLUSTER_FILE> [-v]

-The following arguments are used by mutiple subcommands:
+The following arguments are used by multiple subcommands:

 ``-h``
   Get help on the ``fdbdr`` command.